szczyglis-dev/ultimate-chain-parser/README.md

     ];

 ```
-**- sep_input_rowset** - Separator for rowsets for input when stripping into rowset, used depending on the expected output distribution, e.g. \n
+**- sep_input_rowset** - string, Separator for rowsets for input when stripping into rowset, used depending on the expected output distribution, e.g. \n

-**- sep_input_row** - Row separator for input when stripping into rows, used depending on the expected output distribution, e.g. \n
+**- sep_input_row** - string, Row separator for input when stripping into rows, used depending on the expected output distribution, e.g. \n

-**- sep_input_column** - Separator for columns for input data when stripping into columns, used depending on the expected output distribution, e.g. coma (,)
+**- sep_input_column** - string, Separator for columns for input data when stripping into columns, used depending on the expected output distribution, e.g. coma (,)

-**- sep_output_rowset** - Separator for rowsets for output when joining result from rowsets, used depending on the expected output look, e.g. \n
+**- sep_output_rowset** - string, Separator for rowsets for output when joining result from rowsets, used depending on the expected output look, e.g. \n

-**- sep_output_row** - Row separator for output when joining result from rows, used depending on the expected output look, e.g. \n
+**- sep_output_row** - string, Row separator for output when joining result from rows, used depending on the expected output look, e.g. \n

-**- sep_output_column** - Separator for columns for output data when joining result from columns, used depending on the expected output look, e.g. coma (,)
+**- sep_output_column** - string, Separator for columns for output data when joining result from columns, used depending on the expected output look, e.g. coma (,)

 **- empty_field_placeholder** - string, Placeholder to replace the given field if the matched field is empty.
 Leave blank if you don't want to put any placeholders.